mgonto/restangular/README.md

 The base URL for all calls to your API.
 For example if your URL for fetching accounts is http://example.com/api/v1/accounts, then your baseUrl is `/api/v1`.
 The default baseUrl is an empty string which resolves to the same url that AngularJS is running, so you can also set an absolute url like `http://api.example.com/api/v1` if you need do set another domain.

 #### setExtraFields
-This are the fields that you want to save from your parent resources if you need to display them.
+These are the fields that you want to save from your parent resources if you need to display them.
 By default this is an Empty Array which will suit most cases

 #### setParentless
 Use this property to control whether Restangularized elements to have a parent or not.
 So, for example if you get an account and then get a nested list of buildings, you may want the buildings URL to be simple `/buildings/123` instead of `/accounts/123/buildings/123`.
 This property lets you do that.